 - 1 tbsp lemon juice freshly squeezed, room temperature

 - zest from 2 large lemons room temperature

 - 1/2 cup unsalted butter softened to room temperature

 - 1/4 cup Crisco

 - 2 tbsp heavy cream

-- Use a microplane or box grater to zest a large lemon.
-Cut a lemon in half and squeeze one half until you have at least 2 teaspoons of juice.
+- Use a microplane or box grater to zest 2 large lemons.
+Juice and strain one lemon until you have juice.

 - Whisk the flour, baking powder and salt together in a medium bowl.

 - On low speed, gradually blend in the dry ingredients until just combined.
-Cover and chill in the refrigerator for at least one hour.
+Cover and chill in the refrigerator for at least two hours.
 (You can also chill the dough overnight.)

 - Roll out half of the chilled dough onto a floured surface until an 1/8 to 1/4 inch thick.
 Keep the rest of the dough in the refrigerator until you're ready for it.
 Use cookie cutters to cut out shapes and transfer them onto a baking sheet lined with parchment paper or a silicone baking mat.
 Don't put more than 12 cookies on a pan.